Mvwestbury/AncientGenomicsWorkshop25/README.md

 `samtools faidx NamCrocuta.fa`

-* Create a txt file with the proportion of each fragment length based on the mapdamage read lengths from your empirical data (file lgdistribution.txt in the mapdamage output directory):
+* Create a txt file with the proportion of each fragment length based on the mapdamage read lengths from your empirical data (the file lgdistribution.txt in the mapdamage output directory):

 `awk '/\+/{sum+=$3; count[$2]+=$3} END{for (i in count) print i"\t"count[i]/sum}' lgdistribution.txt > Fragment_lengths.txt`